 Students express relief at clear expectations, consistent routines, and a sense of purpose when it comes to discussion.
 Although students might not say they “love” their newfound growth mindsets, we count the statistic that after using R.E.A.L.® 86% of students say that “discussion is something I can get better at if I work on it” (compared to 15% pre-R.E.A.L.®) as a major victory!
 Teachers all report that R.E.A.L.® improves student’s analytical writing and makes discussion itself more rigorous, equitable, and easier to assess.
 Many comment that it’s a lot less work than other methods, that they appreciate knowing that every student will be engaged and enjoy getting to know their students better in the process.

-Some students bristle at the level of structure (though most appreciate it over time, especially as they find themselves surprised by the ease and depth of the discussions).
-Some teachers feel it’s hard to implement or that the learning curve is too steep (which we have worked hard to address through solutions like an online, video-based orientation for students).
-Others wonder at the relevance of a system that relies on handwritten manuals in the age of screens (we would respectfully refer those skeptics to the research, perhaps beginning with Mueller and Oppenheimer (2014) or Morehead, Dunlosky, and Rawson (2019)).
+Some students bristle at the amount of reflection or level of structure (though most appreciate it over time, especially as they see their growth).
+Some teachers feel that the learning curve is too slow (which we have worked hard to address through solutions like an online, video-based orientation for students).
+Others wonder at the relevance of a system that relies on handwritten notes in the age of screens (we would respectfully refer those skeptics to the research, perhaps beginning with Mueller and Oppenheimer (2014) or Morehead, Dunlosky, and Rawson (2019)).

 We recognize that the COVID-19 pandemic has undercut funding at many great schools.
 That said, equity is a cornerstone of R.E.A.L.® and we will do whatever we can to bring your – and your students’ – voices to the table.
 If you or your team is interested in learning R.E.A.L.® Discussion but unable to pay full price, please email Liza.